Def Leppard: Musical style and influences

+Legacy

 With Pyromania and Hysteria both certified Diamond by the RIAA, Def Leppard are one of only five rock bands with two original studio albums selling over 10 million copies each in the US, alongside the Beatles, Led Zeppelin, Pink Floyd, and Van Halen.
 Both Pyromania and Hysteria feature in Rolling Stone's list of the 500 Greatest Albums of All Time.

 Def Leppard were among the most successful of the new wave of British heavy metal bands in the early 1980s.
 They combined the raw power of metal with a pop emphasis on melody, catchy hooks and vocal harmonies that, particularly later on, contrasted sharply with harsher contemporary metal and punk bands.
 Their early album On Through the Night (1980) appealed to metal fans like of Dimebag Darrell of Pantera and Jeff Hanneman of Slayer.
 Their hugely popular later albums, such as Hysteria (1987), were different due to their perfectionism in the studio, but appealed to a broad range of music fans.

 In 2006, the band received a Sheffield Legends plaque in their hometown of Sheffield.
-Despite their huge commercial success, Elliott has said in an interview that he feels the band does not receive its fair share of respect from the British music press and he claimed the band had been barred from the BBC's Later with Jools Holland series because they were "not cool enough".
+Despite their huge commercial success, Elliott has said in an interview that he feels the band does not receive its fair share of respect from the British music press and he said the band had been barred from the BBC's Later with Jools Holland series because they were "not cool enough".

+The band made a cameo appearance in the partly fictional film Bank of Dave, released in January 2023.
+They simulated giving a fund-raising concert at Turf Moor, Burnley.

 Rock and Roll Hall of Fame induction

 On 9 October 2018, Def Leppard received an induction nomination from the Rock and Roll Hall of Fame.
 In addition to the 1,000 members of the Hall of Fame voting committee, the general public also had an opportunity to participate in the "Fan Vote".
 On 13 December 2018, Def Leppard were named in the Rock and Roll Hall of Fame's Class of 2019.
 The band won the Klipsch Audio Fan Vote, beating 14 other nominees with 547,647 general public votes (119,803 and 28% more than second vote receiver Stevie Nicks).

 The current line-up of the band, along with past members Pete Willis and Steve Clark, were inducted into the Rock and Roll Hall of Fame on 29 March 2019 at a ceremony at Brooklyn's Barclays Center.
-Def Leppard were inducted by Queen guitarist Brian May, who said they were "a magnificent rock group, in the classic tradition of what a rock group really is" and "a bunch of magnificent human beings."
+Def Leppard were inducted by Queen guitarist Brian May, who said they were "a magnificent rock group, in the classic tradition of what a rock group really is" and "a bunch of magnificent human beings".